Table of contents:

 WAIT_FOR_CONFIRMATION

-Action is in waiting state, i.e. the action is scheduled in a rollout but the user has to confirm it first.
+Action is in a waiting state, i.e., the action is scheduled in a rollout, but the user has to confirm it first.
 Applicable only if the user consent flow feature has been enabled for the tenant prior to the start of the action.

-Once the update is confirmed it moves to RUNNING state.
+Once the update is confirmed, it moves to the RUNNING state.

 Intermediate feedback